AUDUSD Technical Analysis - Key levels in play | Forexlive

 AUDUSD Technical Analysis – Daily Timeframe

-On the daily chart, we can see that AUDUSD seems to be stuck in a range between the 0.6370 support and the 0.6500 resistance.
-The recent bounce is getting rejected by the red 21 moving average as the sellers are stepping in here to position for further downside.
-A break above the moving average should lead to a rally into the 0.65 resistance.
+On the daily chart, we can see that AUDUSD remains in a consolidation phase as the price is stuck between the support at 0.6370 and the resistance at 0.6500.
+The price is eyeing the resistance at the moment, and we can expect to find sellers stepping in there with a defined risk above the resistance to target the support.

 AUDUSD Technical Analysis – 4 hour Timeframe